trekhleb/javascript-algorithms/src/algorithms/math/bits/README.md

 It implements [full adder](https://en.wikipedia.org/wiki/Adder_(electronics)) electronics circut logic to sum two 32-bit integers in two's complement format.
-It's using the boolean logic to cover all possible cases of adding input two bits, with and without a "carry bit" from adding a previous register.
+It's using the boolean logic to cover all possible cases of adding two input bits: with and without a "carry bit" from adding the previous less-significant stage.

 Legend:
 - `A`: Number `A`